Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: INTRODUCTION

-The core \textbf{challenge} is a tripartite coupling of (i) noisy, nonstationary gaze trajectories (micro-saccades, head motion), (ii) multi-object dynamics and viewpoint changes that make gaze-to-object grounding ambiguous, and (iii) control requirements that demand both stability (avoid unintended selection) and immediacy (avoid long dwell times).
-Solving only the perception side (denoising gaze) is insufficient if the downstream interaction remains discrete and non-responsive; conversely, improving control without robust object-level intent grounding leads to unsafe or frustrating operation.
+The core \textbf{challenge} is that robotic manipulation requires object-level geometric intent grounding rather than gaze-space smoothing.
+This challenge involves a tripartite coupling of (i) noisy, nonstationary gaze trajectories (micro-saccades, head motion), (ii) multi-object dynamics and viewpoint changes that make gaze-to-object grounding ambiguous, and (iii) control requirements that demand both stability (avoid unintended selection) and immediacy (avoid long dwell times).
+Solving only the perception side is insufficient if the downstream interaction remains discrete and non-responsive; conversely, improving control without robust object-level intent grounding leads to unsafe or frustrating operation.

-To address these challenges, we propose an object-centric gaze grounding and interaction framework that stabilizes intent directly in geometric space rather than solely in gaze perspective.
-Instead of relying on prolonged fixation or purely probabilistic belief propagation, we accumulate geometric and temporal evidence by jointly modeling distance and directional trends of gaze motion.
-This allows intent to ``stick" to object regions even under short glances and dynamic conditions.
-Building on this stabilized intent signal, we further introduce a continuous joint controller and interaction paradigm that couples gaze-based object selection with speech-based action specification.
+To address these challenges, we propose an object-centric gaze grounding and multimodal interaction framework that stabilizes intent directly in geometric space rather than solely in gaze space.
+Instead of relying on prolonged fixation or probabilistic belief propagation and transition probability, we accumulate geometric and temporal evidence by jointly modeling distance and directional trends of gaze motion.
+This allows intent to ``stick" to object regions even under short glances and dynamic conditions, while also enabling seamless target switching.
+Building on this stabilized intent signal, we further introduce a continuous shared controller and interaction paradigm that couples gaze-based object selection with speech-based action specification.
 It synthesizes (i) a virtual target anchored to grounded objects and (ii) a gaze-conditioned velocity field.
 Unlike conventional target-pose triggering, our system provides continuous motion feedback and slow-following during intent formation, enabling more responsive and efficient gaze-driven HRI.

 Our main contributions are summarized below: \begin{itemize}